 Sleep increases a healthy metabolism because it revitalizes the organs that make up your metabolism.

 One of the most underestimated activities for weight loss is sleep.
 Sleep provides the body with rest and rejuvenation.
 The brain benefits more than most other organs from sleep.
-It allows the body to prepare for natural activities and workouts.
+It allows the body to prepare for biological activities and workouts.
 Also, sleep gives the body the time and energy it needs to build hormones.
 The body produces significant hormones that determine muscle and fat during sleep.
-The major benefits of sleep are:
+The considerable benefits of sleep are:

 - Stronger immune system